Announcing Sysdig Secure 2.3: NIST + PCI image compliance checks, Kubernetes and Docker remediation tips, and more!

 Support for New Compliance Frameworks (NIST 800-190, PCI)

-Sysdig Secure 2.3 introduces new scanning policies for NIST 800-190 and PCI compliance frameworks along with improvements to existing CIS and Dockerfile best practices.
+Sysdig Secure 2.3 introduces new Kubernetes security scanning policies for NIST 800-190 and PCI compliance frameworks along with improvements to existing CIS and Dockerfile best practices.
 These out-of-the-box policies allow customers to enforce and adhere to various compliance standards and provide additional checks for their container images running in Kubernetes and Openshift environments.